replaceafill/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 *********

-If your course has more than one enrollment track, you can create different course experiences for learners in different cohorts.
+If your course has more than one enrollment track, you can create different course experiences for learners in each enrollment track.

 You do this by designating specific components in your course as visible only to learners in one or more of the enrollment tracks.
 Then, learners in each of